 We hope you enjoyed this guest post by our client Andrea Brandt Chapoton, owner and photographer at Lume Photography.
 Pricing has always been a burning question amongst many creatives within the photography industry.
 The way Andrea has broken down this complex topic to a very logical, simple equation – it’s fascinating!
 Check out more resources & info about her mentoring sessions on her beautiful website built with Porto.
 If you’re looking for a beautiful, easy and interactive way to present your pricing packages and convert more leads into clients, get FloHUB, our drag & drop pricelist builder.

-Have an idea for a guest post on our blog?
+Lastly, if you have an idea for a guest post for our blog?
 Send an email to nata at flothemes dot com with what you have in mind.